bmewj/evernote-translator/README.md

 var evernoteTranslator = require('evernote-translator');

 evernoteTranslator.translate({
-    inputFile: /* file name of ENEX document */,
-    outputFile: /* file name of HTML document */,
-    resourceDir: /* directory where resources should be copied to */,
+    inputFile: '/file/name/of/input/document.enex',
+    outputFile: '/file/name/of/output/index.html',
+    resourceDir: '/file/name/of/output/resources/',
     onFailure: function() {},
     onSuccess: function() {}
 });
 ```

+`inputFile` is the file name of the .ENEX document to be read.
+`outputFile` is the file name of the resulting HTML document.
+`resourceDir` is the directory where you want the embedded resources
+to be stored.

 Keep in mind, though, that the resulting HTML documents will be no
 different from exporting HTML documents straight out of Evernote in